VideoMem/mql-lpclient-latest/README.md

 Reliable Request/Reply (RRR) aka.
 [Lazy Pirate client pattern](http://zguide.zeromq.org/php:chapter4).\
 It provides a high-level abstraction for this common pattern, a REQ/REP with a\
 settable timeout and connection retries attempts.\
-It can be used as a robust text transport to a plain socket interfacing communication in MetaTrader platform.\
+It can be used as a robust text transport instead of implementations that use a plain socket interfacing communication in MetaTrader platform.\
 Servers/Workers should be a REP type, as in standard synchronous REQ/REP.

 ## Features